Don’t Date Like a Dummy

 #2: Sexual Intercourse

-Five of the posts in this series wound up being our five MOST READ posts of last year.
-For a rundown of each post you’ll want to check out the post, Intercourse: It’s Not Just a City in Pennsylvania.
+Five of the posts in this 10-part series wound up being our five MOST READ of the year.
+For a rundown of each you’ll want to check out the post, Intercourse: It’s Not Just a City in Pennsylvania.
 You may very well not view sex in the same way again.
 And that’s probably a good thing.
+[Read More]

 #1: To Find Love

 Know someone else who might benefit from this series?
 Send them a link to this post.
 Raised any further questions?
-Ask them in the comments below or on our Facebook page.
+Ask them in the comments below.

 DNA: It’s What’s For Dating